-Attorneys are expensive, and the cost of legal services has risen over the past few years.
+Attorneys are expensive, and legal services' costs have risen over the past few years.
 Legal problems do not disappear simply because a person cannot afford to hire an attorney.
-There may be a possible solution to this dilemma.
+Limited scope representation is one possible solution.
+Learn about it in this article.

 What is limited scope representation?